Polish far-right "flash mobs" scare liberal thinkers

 Biedron, a member of the liberal Palikot party, said he had heard of other such incidents involving far-right groups.
 "It fills me with horror to watch this," he said in an interview.

-"These movements raise their heads today and, with increasing audacity, interrupt meetings and demand debates be canceled," Biedron said.
+"These movements raise their heads today and, with increasing audacity, interrupt meetings and demand debates be cancelled," Biedron said.
 "This is very dangerous and the authorities and the police are just passively watching."

 Police spokesman Grzegorz Dudek said an oversight body would look into whether police at the hotel could have done more.